AnthonySteele/anthonysteele.github.io/NancyWebServicePatterns2.md

 Firstly we removed the `HttpException` class.
 It turned out to be an antipattern.

-Recall that in [Part One](./NancyWebServicePatterns) I mentioned the Single Responsibility Principle dictates that the Nancy module handles the conversion from HTTP to c# code and back, and only that responsibility.
+Recall that in [Part One](./NancyWebServicePatterns) I mentioned the [Single Responsibily Principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) dictates that the Nancy module handles the conversion from HTTP to c# code and back, and only that responsibility.
 The corollary is that _nothing else does this_.
 Using the `HttpException` class is against this rule - it allows you to push knowledge of HTTP status codes down into layers that are better off knowing nothing about them, or which may even be engineered for a more general usage, not just on a website.
+It's a form of the [Flow control via exception anti-pattern](http://softwareengineering.stackexchange.com/questions/189222/are-exceptions-as-control-flow-considered-a-serious-antipattern-if-so-why).
 It was mostly used in Nancy modules anyway, where there are simpler ways to return http statuses.
 So we removed the class.

 The consequences give rise to a simplification - the Nancy module's handler method must now be able to return different things - the "happy path" result DTO, an error object or a HTTP response code.
 Therefore these methods now always return `object`.
 This removed the generic type `TOut` leaving just `TIn`.
 Nancy casts the response as dynamic anyway so there's no additional overhead to this pattern.